Déjà Vu Without Memory: When Recognition Has No Source

 Why Déjà Vu Without Memory Is Not Just a Brain Error

-Neurological models often describe déjà vu as a timing issue — the brain processing information twice or out of sequence.
-While this may explain mild cases, it doesn’t account for the meaningful weight people often describe.
+Neurological models often describe déjà vu as a synchronization problem — the brain processes information twice or in the wrong order.
+While this may explain mild cases, it doesn’t explain the significant severity people often describe.

-These qualities are not typical of random errors.
-They resemble recognition events — moments when perception aligns with an internal expectation that was never consciously formed.
+These qualities aren’t typical of random errors.
+They resemble recognition events—moments when perception matches an internal expectation that was never consciously formed.

 Déjà Vu as a Perceptual Alignment Event